9001/copyparty/README.md

 cors can be configured with `--acao` and `--acam`, or the protections entirely disabled with `--allow-csrf`

+## password hashing

+you can hash passwords  before putting them into config files / providing them as arguments; see `--help-pwhash` for all the details

+basically, specify `--ah-alg argon2` to enable the feature and it will print the hashed passwords on startup so you can replace the plaintext ones

+optionally also specify `--ah-cli` to enter an interactive mode where it will hash passwords without ever writing the plaintext ones to disk

+the default configs take about 0.4 sec to process a new password on a decent laptop

 ## https

 both HTTP and HTTPS are accepted  by default, but letting a [reverse proxy](#reverse-proxy) handle the https/tls/ssl would be better (probably more secure by default)